-- A. Place the bypass support above the secondary air tubes in the rear center of the firebox. - B. Position the bypass damper so the bypass rod inserts into the two tubes on the bypass damper (make sure to have correct orientation).
-Then slide the bypass damper over the bypass support until both are centerd in the firebox. - C. Follow the instructions above in reverse order, starting with step number 5.
+- A. Place the bypass support above the secondary air tubes in the rear left of the firebox. - B. Position the bypass damper so the bypass rod inserts into the two tubes on the bypass damper (make sure to have correct orientation.
+Then slide the bypass support under the bypass damper until both are centerd in the firebox. - C. Follow the instructions above in reverse order, starting with step number 5.